 We use a complex and multi-tiered set of incentives to secure a respondent's participation in the survey.
-The types and values of the incentive(s) offered to a respondent, and the schedule for distributing the incentive to the respondent, will vary depending upon that respondent's demographic characteristics and location.
+The types and values of the incentive(s) offered to a respondent, and the schedule for distributing the incentive to the respondent, will vary depending upon that respondent's demographic characteristics, location, and sample frame designation.
 We apply special procedures for Persons 18-34 in all markets and for Black, Hispanic, and Black/Hispanic persons in applicable High Density Areas.